Less than two decades ago, marketers were sure that the new age of “big data” heralded the answer to their prayers.

 Instead, B2B marketers soon realized that too much data is just as bad as having too little.
 True, all the right information they need is “out there” somewhere — but where exactly is it, how to access it within the infinite expanse of “big data”, and how to ensure it’s accurate, are questions marketers didn’t really have an answer to.

-As a recent survey by the Martech Industry Council has revealed, the sobering reality is that B2B marketers aren’t really better off now than they were two decades ago.
+As a recent survey by the Marketing Technology Industry Council has revealed, the sobering reality is that B2B marketers aren’t really better off now than they were two decades ago.
 In fact, ironically, the greatest challenge B2B marketers are struggling with today is — surprise! — how to leverage “big data” itself.